 What a feast her Creole dinners are!

 Takeaways are another good option.
 You won't find KFC or McDonalds on Praslin Island or anywhere else in the Seychelles - thank goodness.
-These takeaways are strictly local Creole dishes and cost around 60 Rupees a head.
+These takeaways are strictly local Creole dishes.
 You'll find them along the main road on all parts of the island - there's a good one around 500 metres south of the St. Joseph's Catholic Church.

 Restaurants are expensive - most are connected to the resorts.
 A few good options are the Pirogue Restaurant on the east coast of the island or the Restaurant Paradisier, which is near the airport on the west coast.
 Of the two I prefer the Restaurant Paradisier.